 Shopping on a public device puts you at risk because it’s almost impossible to know if that device has already been compromised by spyware or malware.
 There’s also a chance you might forget to log out of your account, leaving your information exposed on that device.

 On a public network, thieves can more easily intercept any data, including credit card numbers and passwords.
-For example, it would be better to log on to your financial institution’s website from your phone using cellular data instead of WIFI.
+For example, it would be better to log on to your financial institution’s website from your phone using cellular data instead of Wi-Fi.

 7. When in doubt, just don’t.

-The holidays are supposed to be a time of enjoying the things that are most important to us, namely our family and friends.
+The holidays are supposed to be a time of enjoying the things that are most important to us, like our family and friends.
 The last thing any of us have time for this year is to worry about our financial information being exploited or having to put out proverbial fires related to our identity.

-Remember, the only way to fully avoid online shopping cyber crime is to simply pull on your favorite jacket, throw a warm, colorful scarf around your neck and get behind the wheel.
+Remember, the only way to fully avoid online shopping cybercrime is to simply pull on your favorite jacket, throw a warm, colorful scarf around your neck and get behind the wheel.